ZeusSoftIngBueroBauer/ZSQtLib/README.md

 For the libraries (so's on Linux Machines, dll's on Windows Machines) additional informations is included in the target names.
 This way it is possible to create a set of shared ZSQtLib libraries and install them on the target machine into the same target folder.
-When loading the libraries through a DllIf header file (like ZSIpcTrcDllIf) the DllIf is able to load the correct version of the library no matter by which compiler the application has been built with.
+When including the interface header file into your applications source code during compile time the used compiler, platform and build type is detected.
+This way it is possible to load the correct version of the library no matter by which compiler the application has been built with.

-This approach is used by the installer of the Trace Method Client which installs different libraries for a set of Compilers, Qt Frameworks and platforms.

 The following additional informations is included in the names of the libraries: